What is Cookbooker?

 How does it work?

 Simple.
 You can search and read reviews and comments from our users right now: just type some key words in the search box on any page.
 The easiest thing to do first is to look for books you own and see if anyone has reviewed any recipes from them.
-If nobody has yet, why not register and add them yourself?
-We grow more and more useful with every cookbook lover who joins us.

 I've always enjoyed food blogs and websites like Epicurious, but I still have a bookshelf full of cookbooks and food magazines (and I keep buying more) and I kept wishing I could get the same interactivity from them.
 I've only tried a fraction of the recipes I own, and I'm sure there are some classics (and some duds) locked up in all those books and magazines.
 But how to find out without cooking everything?